 When you give someone else a gift, you could be opening yourself up to possible tax consequences.
-The federal gift tax requires people to pay taxes on gifts that exceed certain amounts.
-A gift is considered anything of financial value, whether it’s cash, property, securities and more.
+The federal gift tax requires people to pay taxes on gifts that exceed specific amounts.
+A gift is considered anything of financial value, whether cash, property, securities and more.
 Most people won’t have to worry about this tax thanks to annual and lifetime limits.
 However, if you plan to transfer substantial wealth to loved ones, you may be subject to paying this tax someday.

-The gift tax is a federal tax that applies to transfers of property from one person to another when the giver doesn’t receive full value in return.
-Usually the person giving the gift pays the gift tax, though under some circumstances, the receiver may opt to pay the tax instead.
+The gift tax is a federal tax that applies when you transfer property to another person and don’t receive the full value in return.
+Usually, the person giving the gift pays the tax.
+However, the receiver may pay the tax instead in some circumstances.

 Most people don’t have to worry about this tax thanks to annual and lifetime exclusions.
-For example, you only have to file a gift tax return if they give more than $15,000 to another recipient per year and more than $11.7 million over their lifetime.
+For example, you only have to file a gift tax return if you give more than $16,000 to another recipient per year and more than $12.06 million over your lifetime.

-The annual gift tax exclusion in 2021 is $15,000, the same as it’s been since 2018.
-If you gift $15,000 or more to another person in a single year.
-The good news is that the $15,000 limit applies per individual, meaning you could give significantly more than $15,000 in a year, as long as you don’t give more than $15,000 to just one person.
+The annual gift tax exclusion in 2022 is $16,000.
+However, you’ll have to file a gift tax return if you gift more than $16,000 to another person in a single year.
+The good news is that the $16,000 limit applies per individual, meaning you could give significantly more than $16,000 in a year, as long as you don’t give more than $16,000 to just one person.

 The law also allows married couples to give more.
-Each partner can give up to $15,000, meaning as a couple, they can give $30,000 to another person before filing a gift tax return.
-Unlike your normal tax return, married couples can’t file a joint gift tax return — each spouse must file their own for their share of the gifts.
+For example, you and your spouse can each give someone $16,000, for a total of $32,000, before you’re required to file a gift tax return.
+Unlike your standard tax return, married couples can’t file this return jointly.
+Each spouse must file their own for their share of the total gift made.

-The lifetime gift tax exclusion in 2021 is $11.7 million, up from $11.58 million in 2020.
-The lifetime exclusion represents the amount individuals can give in excess of their annual exclusion before they have to pay gift taxes.
+The lifetime gift tax exclusion in 2022 is $12.06 million, up from $11.7 million in 2021.
+The lifetime exclusion represents the amount you can give beyond your annual exclusion before being subject to gift taxes.

-It is important to note that if you surpass your lifetime exclusion, you don’t have to pay gift taxes on everything you give.
-You still get an annual exclusion, meaning you only pay gift taxes on anything above and beyond $15,000 per recipient.
+It is important to note that if you surpass your lifetime exclusion, you don’t have to pay tax on everything you give.
+You still get an annual exclusion, meaning you only pay taxes on amounts over $16,000 per recipient.

-According to the IRS, a gift is considered anything transferred from one person to another without full payment received in return.
+According to the IRS, a gift is anything transferred from one person to another without receiving full payment.
 A taxable gift could include cash, but it could also include anything else of value, such as real estate, stocks, jewelry and more.

 There are some notable exceptions to the IRS definition of a gift, including:

 Finally, there are certain restrictions to the exemption for tuition and medical expenses.
-First, the education exemption only applies to tuition — it doesn’t apply to room and board, textbooks or other costs associated with school.
-And in both the case of tuition and medical expenses, checks must be made directly to the organization or institution.
+First, the education exemption only applies to tuition — it doesn’t apply to room and board, textbooks or other educational costs.
+And with tuition and medical expenses, checks must be made directly to the organization or institution.
 You can’t simply give the money to a loved one for them to use for that purpose.

-Any gifts you give in excess of your annual exclusion have implications beyond just potentially paying the gift tax.
+Any gifts you give over your annual exclusion have implications beyond just potentially paying the gift tax.
 Gift and estate taxes are interconnected, and you use part of your lifetime exclusion each time you file a gift tax return.
 By doing so, you’re increasing the amount of your estate that could be subject to estate taxes.

 Here’s an illustration of how it works:

-As of 2021, your lifetime exclusion is $11.7 million.
-Suppose that over the course of your life, you gift $5 million in excess of your $15,000 annual exclusions.
-As a result, you have $6.7 million of your lifetime exclusion left.
-When you die, anything in your estate above and beyond $6.7 million will be subject to estate taxes.
+As of 2022, your lifetime exclusion is $12.06 million.
+Suppose that over the course of your life, you gift $5 million above and beyond your $16,000 annual exclusions.
+As a result, you have $7.06 million of your lifetime exclusion left.
+Anything in your estate above and beyond $7.06 million will be subject to estate taxes when you die.

-Remember that gifts only count against your lifetime exclusion when they exceed $15,000.
-If you had gifted just as much money over your lifetime, but in annual increments of less than $15,000, you would still have your entire $11.7 million lifetime exclusion left to decrease your chances of paying estate taxes.
+Remember that gifts only count against your lifetime exclusion when they exceed $16,000.
+So, if you had gifted just as much money over your lifetime but in annual increments of $16,000 or less, you would still have your entire $12.06 million lifetime exclusion left — which can potentially decrease your estate tax liability.

-If you exceed your annual exclusion of $15,000, you’ll file IRS Form 709 — is due by April 15 of the following tax year and should be filed with the rest of your annual federal tax return.
+If you exceed your annual exclusion of $16,000, you’ll file IRS Form 709 by the tax filing deadline the following tax year.
+Thankfully, it’s easy and you’ll file Form 709 with your annual federal tax return.

 When you fill out Form 790, you’ll enter any taxable gifts you made throughout the year.
 You can also indicate whether you’re splitting the gifts with your spouse, enabling you to give twice as much as a couple as you can as an individual.

-Keep in mind that filing the gift tax return doesn’t necessarily mean you’ll have to pay tax.
+Remember that filing the gift tax return doesn’t necessarily mean you’ll have to pay tax.
 Rather, gifts on your gift tax return reduce your remaining lifetime exclusion.
-It’s not until you’ve used up your entire lifetime exclusion that you must pay gift taxes on gifts that exceed $15,000.
+So it’s not until you’ve used up the entire lifetime exclusion that you must pay gift taxes.

-The gift tax rate you may be required to pay depends on the value of the gifts and ranges from 18% to 40%.
-To determine how much you could owe, find your taxable gift amount on the chart.
-Though remember, you’ll only have taxable gifts if you’ve gifted more than $11.7 million above your annual exclusions.
+The rate depends on the value of the gifts and ranges from 18% to 40%.
+However, you’ll only have taxable gifts if you’ve gifted more than $12.06 million above your annual exclusions.
 You can double-check your potential gift tax rate using the IRS Form 709 Instructions.

 Most people will never have to pay the gift tax because of the lifetime exclusion.
-Even if you fear you might be subject to it someday, there are ways to get around it legally.
+Even if you fear you might be subject to it someday, there are ways to get around it legally, including:

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.